careerfairy/web/apps/mobile/README.md

 #### Option 1: From the Project Root

-Run the following command from the root of your project for development environment (Webview with localhost:3000):
+Run the following command from the root of project

 ```bash
 npm run native